This is Part 9 of the Fundamentals of DevOps and Software Delivery series.

 Use CDNs to cache static content, reducing latency for your users and reducing load on your servers.

-static content, you can offload most of this work to a CDN.
+images, videos, binaries, JavaScript, and CSS.
+Instead of having your app servers waste CPU and memory on serving static content, you can offload most of this work to a CDN.
 In fact, many companies choose not to have their app

 servers involved in static content at all, not even as an origin server for a CDN, and instead offload all static